 Filtering and change actions

-For example, say you have applied an attribute filter to your changeset request to the NZ Road Centrelines (Topo50) dataset so that it returns change records only where the surface=metalled:
+For example, you might apply an attribute filter to a changeset request to the NZ Road Centrelines (Topo50) dataset so that it returns change records only where the surface is metalled.
+This means:

-- A road feature that was ‘metalled’ and has been changed to ‘sealed’ will appear as a DELETE for filtered change-set, instead of UPDATE for the whole dataset
+- a road feature that was metalled and has become sealed will appear as DELETE for the filtered changeset, instead of UPDATE for the whole dataset

 Changeset attribute filters

-This example makes a request to the NZ Street Address layer that will return any street address records that have changed between 5 August and 9 September within Queenstown.
+This example makes a request to the NZ Street Address layer that will return any street address records that changed between 5 August 2018 and 9 September 2018 within Queenstown.

 The OGC filter version of this request is:

-Note: town_city’ is sourced from the NZ Localities dataset (owned by NZ Fire Service).
+Note that 'town_city’ is sourced from the NZ Localities dataset (owned by Fire and Emergency New Zealand).

 You can also use filtered changeset requests to keep track of changes to particular records.
-For example, if you are interested in ownership changes related to a particular group of property titles over a particular time period, you could use a query like that below.
+For example, the following query will show ownership changes related to a particular group of property titles over a particular time period.

 This example will return from the NZ Property Title Owners layer a dataset of the changes to any of the specified title numbers (where the owner is Wellington City Council) between 1 September 2018 and 9 September 2018.
-(Note: Access to this dataset requires your acceptance of the LINZ Licence for Personal Data).
+(Note that access to this dataset requires acceptance of the LINZ Licence for Personal Data).

-Note: This example adds milliseconds to the time parameter of the request.
-This is because the LDS update process does not finish exactly at midnight.
-If 2018-09-08 is specified, LDS will interpret it as 2018-09-08 0:00.00000 (midnight) which earlier than the actual update time.
-To avoid missing data, we advise you add a day’s buffer to your request.
+Note that this example adds milliseconds to the time parameter of the request.
+This is necessary because the LDS update process does not finish exactly at midnight.
+If 2018-09-08 is specified, LDS will interpret it as 2018-09-08 0:00.00000 (midnight) which may be earlier than the actual update time.
+To avoid missing data, we advise adding a day’s buffer to your request.

-Use a compound attribute filter to refine your changeset request even further.
+You can use a compound attribute filter to further refine your changeset request.

-This example below uses a compound attribute filter to return all new (i.e. inserted) unit titles from the NZ Property Titles List table issued in August 2018.
+The example below uses a compound attribute filter to return all new (that is, inserted) unit titles from the NZ Property Titles List table issued in August 2018.

-Unit titles are linked to a single Supplementary Record Sheet (SRS) title, which are recorded in the title_no_srs column.
-This query identifies Unit titles by the existence of a value in the SRS title number column.
-We then place a further condition on the request so that records are returned only where the change action is an INSERT (i.e. it skips Updates and Deletes):
+Unit titles are linked to a single supplementary record sheet (SRS) title, which are recorded in the 'title_no_srs' column.
+This query identifies unit titles by the existence of a value in the SRS title number column.
+A further condition is then placed on the request so that records are returned only where the change action is an 'insert' (that is,. it skips updates and deletes):